DeterminateSystems/bootspec-secureboot/rfc.md

 without being directly part of the work?
 -->

-implied / impacted:
+Future work could include:
-- port existing bootloaders to parse the json for the stuff it provides
+- Porting the existing bootloaders to parse the JSON instead of filesystem spelunking (if the document exists)
+- A `boot.loader.custom` NixOS attribute that would allow people to write their own bootloader that consumes the specification
-- "manual" bootloader
+- Rewriting the existing bootloader tooling into a singular tool
-  - just like the other bootloaders, is ran with the toplevel dir as the only argument
-  - TODO: more accurate name; maybe "custom"?